ilovepi/llvm-push-pr/USAGE.md

 Before running the script, ensure you have the following set up:

 1.  **`git` command line tool:** The script relies on `git` for all local repository operations.

 2.  **GitHub Token:** You must have a GitHub Personal Access Token with `repo` scope.
 This token must be set as an environment variable:
     ```bash
     export LLVM_GITHUB_TOKEN="your_github_token_here"
     ```

+    or to avoid having your token in your shell history something like:

+    ```bash
+    export LLVM_GITHUB_TOKEN="$(gh auth login)"
+    ```

-3.  **Git Remotes:** Your local repository must be configured with two remotes:
+3.  **Git Remotes:** Your local repository should be configured with remotes for the upstream LLVM repository and your personal fork.
-    *   `upstream`: The remote that points to the main LLVM repository (e.g., `https://github.com/llvm/llvm-project.git`).
+    *   The script defaults to using `upstream` (e.g., `https://github.com/llvm/llvm-project.git`) for the main LLVM repository and `origin` for your personal fork.
-    *   `origin`: The remote that points to your personal fork of the repository.
+    *   If your remotes are named differently, you can override these defaults using the `--upstream-remote` and `--remote` flags.

 ## Basic Usage